watthem/portfolio/gridsome-watthem/markdown/work/Code Breaking Changes NinjaTrader 8 Help Guide/Code Breaking Changes NinjaTrader 8 Help Guide.md

 Status: Ready
 Stub: One of my major assignments as a Product Manager for NinjaTrader was discovering and documenting many of the changes our community of 3rd party developers needed to use to convert their C# NinjaScript types from Version 7 to Version 8.
 Subject Matter: .NET, C#, NinjaScript, WPF
-Technology Used: CSS, HTML5, JQuery, datatables.net
+Built With: CSS, HTML5, JQuery, datatables.net
 URL: https://ninjatrader.com/support/helpGuides/nt8/en-us/code_breaking_changes.htm
 ---
 ![alt text](./img/code.png)